yashgupta17402/Asic-Design-Flow/README.md

 ## GCC Compilation: C Program
 ### Step 1
 * In the Linux Environment, create a new C Program file using any editor.
-* Command used to create c program: gedit filename.c
+* Command used to create C program: gedit filename.c
   1. **Code :**
     ```c
     #include <stdio.h>